-Since the 1980s, people have realized the imminent threat of emerging infectious diseases as the
+Since the 1980s, people have realized the imminent threat of emerging infectious diseases with the globalization and the world population growth.
+So far, we have been vigorously pushing research and

 In this pandemic, we have faced many challenges that could not be solved by research in natural science alone then realized the importance of comprehensive strategies that include research in not only public health and clinical medicine but also social psychology, economics and policy studies.
-For example, it has become evident that we need to conduct complicated analyses on how living environment and social factors affect transmission and severity of illness in the complex reality of society, in addition to quantitative analysis of transmission routes and patterns and genetic factor.
+For example, it has become evident that we need to conduct extensive analyses on how living environment and social factors affect transmission and severity of illness in the complex reality of society, in addition to quantitative analysis of transmission routes and patterns and genetic factor.
 It is also important that we understand the nature of society from the perspective of history, humanities, sociology and social science.
-This world has become vulnerable against infectious diseases and many other social risks as globalization has progressed in 21st century.
+This world has become vulnerable against infectious diseases and many other social risks as globalization has progressed in the 21st century.
 Since pandemic will occur again in future, it is an urgent issue to build a risk-resilient society.
 To implement effective measures against not only COVID-19 but also the next pandemic with the cooperation of the general public and international society while maintaining a balance with social and economic activities, we require interdisciplinary research from diverse perspectives.